On a generalization of affinoid varieties: Relations with classical analytic geometries

 Now, suppose that $X$ is an arbitrary Hausdorff strictly $k$-dagger analytic space.
-We say that a subset $U \subset X_0$ is admissible open if, for any strictly dagger affinoid domain $V \subset X$, the intersection $U \cap V_0$ is an admissible open subset in the rigid $k$-dagger affinoid space $V_0$.
+We want to associate to ita rigid $k$-daggger analytic space by defining on the points $X_0 \subset X$ a $G$-topology.
+Therefore, we say that a subset $U \subset X_0$ is \emph{admissible open} if, for any strictly dagger affinoid domain $V \subset X$, the intersection $U \cap V_0$ is an admissible open subset in the rigid $k$-dagger affinoid space $V_0$.
 In the same way, a covering $\{ V_i \}_{i \in I}$ of an admissible open subset $U \subset X_0$ by admissible open subsets is said \emph{admissible} if, for any strictly dagger affinoid domain $V \subset X$, $\{ V_i \cap V_0 \}_{i \in I}$ is an admissible open covering of $V_0 \cap U$.
 In this way we get a $G$-topology on the set $X_0$ and sheaves of rings $\cO_{V_0}$, with $V_0 = V \cap X_0$, where $V$ runs through the strictly dagger affinoid domains in $X$ and these sheaves are compatible on intersections.
-So these sheaves glue together to give a sheaf of rings $\cO_{X_0}$ on the $G$-topological space $X_0$.
+So these sheaves glue together to give a sheaf of rings $\cO_{X_0}$ on the $G$-topological space $X_0$ just defined.
 The locally $G$-ringed space $(X_0, \cO_{X_0})$ constructed in this way is thus a quasiseparated rigid $k$-dagger space.

 \begin{defn} A collection of subsets of a set is said to be \emph{of finite type} if each subset of the collection meets only a finite number of other subsets of the collection. \end{defn}

 The next theorem is the dagger analogous of theorem 1.6.1 of \cite{BER4}.